signalfx/integrations/collectd-couchdb/README.md

     [<img src='./img/chart-couchdb-cluster-db-reads-writes.png' width=200px>](./img/chart-couchdb-cluster-db-reads-writes.png)

   - **Active Data Usage**: Active data usage percentage.
 As the CouchDB does only soft deletes, all the deleted records are still present in the database.
 This chart will indicate the percentage of active data in the database.
-It is advisable to compact database when the value is below 50%
+We recommend you to compact database when the value is below 50%.

     [<img src='./img/chart-couchdb-cluster-active-data-usage.png' width=200px>](./img/chart-couchdb-cluster-active-data-usage.png)